 If you buy one of these kits I strongly suggest you spend the extra money and select a kit that’s big enough (650W or larger) that it uses an external controller.
 Even if you only need a lower power level, the high powered motor will be more reliable than its smaller Cyclone counterparts.
+This is because the lower-powered kits have the heat of the controller and motor inside the same housing.
 Read this entire ES forum thread before buying…it’s a great buyers guide to the Cyclone.

 The EGO kit is from Germany, and even though the European Union (EU) has a 250W street E-bike power limit, the German off-road E-bike scene is very dynamic, with lots of exciting developments.
 Read the details of this kit in our article, here.
 It uses the same motor and geared reduction that made Cyclone famous.

 Formerly known as the “Gruber Assist“, it is the ultra-stealthy drive that has the motor hidden inside the seat-tube of your bike.
 You can read our article about the Vivax Assist here.
 This system provided a mild 100-200 watt boost and its only visible feature is a red button that is mounted somewhere on the handlebars.
 The power assist is smooth and quiet.
 The Vivax kit is not available in the United States as of yet, and it can only be added to a limited number of frames, so do your homework before ordering it.

 The stokemonkey is only for long cargobikes like the Yuba Mundo, Xtracycle Edgerunner, and Surly Big Dummy, but…if you actually haul cargo, this drive absolutely conquers hills when you are fully loaded.
 They are still available in the classic edition (where the pedals turn when the motor is running) but now…they also have a freewheeling crank option.
 This system has recently been upgraded, and is now sold by ebikes.ca

 12. Urban Commuter M-Drive